rsksmart/devportal-1.0/wallet/use/ledger.md

 ### 4. Use RSK

-Open your RSK app in your device and let the display show the ‘Use wallet to view accounts’ legend:
+Open the RSK app in your device and let the display show the ‘Use wallet to view accounts’ legend:

 ![Ledger RSK App](/assets/img/rsk/ledger/7.png)